 A facelift restores your appearance by:

-This procedure is common for Houston patients in their 40s, 50s, and 60s who want to recapture their youthful appearance after non-surgical facial rejuvenation hasn’t achieved the desired aesthetic results.
+This procedure is most common for patients in their 40s, 50s, and 60s who want to recapture their youthful appearance after non-surgical facial rejuvenation has not been able to achieve the desired aesthetic results.

 What is a Neck Lift?

 A neck lift, or lower rhytidectomy, addresses the effects of aging in the neck and jawline.
 A typical neck lift surgery uses methods similar to a facelift.
 The surgery begins with the same incision used during a facelift.
 Fat is contoured and redistributed from the neck and jowls.
-Your plastic surgeon will then address the tissue beneath the skin and usually, the platysma muscle, which causes vertical roping, is tightened.
+Dr. Fusi or Dr. Craig will then address the tissue beneath the skin and usually, the platysma muscle, which causes vertical roping, is tightened.
 The skin is carefully draped back over the neck, and any excess skin is excised.